 - Preheat oven to 400 degrees.
 Spray the fleshy part of the acorn squash and place the squash halves on a baking sheet cut side down.
 Bake in the oven for about 30 minutes, or until the flesh is slightly tender.

-- Next, add the remaining 1 tablespoon of oil to the pan and sauté the garlic and shallots for 2 minutes.
+- Wipe out the pan and add the remaining 1 tablespoon of oil on medium-high heat.
+Sauté the garlic and shallots for 2 minutes.
 Add in the shiitake mushrooms and cumin and sauté another 3 minutes.
-Sprinkle with the salt and pepper, and fresh thyme.
-Stir well to combine and add to the mixing bowl with the turkey.
+Mix in the brown rice and sprinkle with salt, pepper, and fresh thyme.
+Stir well to combine and add to the mixing bowl with the ground turkey.

 - Using a spoon, remove some of the flesh from each acorn squash half to make the cavity slightly larger.
 Add the removed flesh to the mixing bowl mixture and toss to combine.
 Take equal portions of the filling from the mixing bowl and place into the cavity of each acorn squash half.